 There are several types of ads you can create that are keyword specific ads, suggested keyword ads, and category/product ads.

 4. After entering the ad section, fill in the required information.
-Keep your budget to $5.00 to start.
+Keep your budget to $5.00 to start and set an end date of two weeks to one month out, so you remember to check it.

 Next, select automatic targeting.